dagster-io/dagster/docs/docs-beta/docs/dagster-plus/features/ci-cd/branch-deployments/testing.md

 ## Step 2: Configure our assets for each environment

-At runtime, we’d like to determine which environment our code is running in: branch deployment, or production.
+At runtime, we'd like to determine which environment our code is running in: branch deployment, or production.
 This information dictates how our code should execute, specifically with which credentials and with which database.

-To ensure we can't accidentally write to production from within our branch deployment, we’ll use a different set of credentials from production and write to our database clone.
+To ensure we can't accidentally write to production from within our branch deployment, we'll use a different set of credentials from production and write to our database clone.

 {/* Dagster automatically sets certain [environment variables](/dagster-plus/managing-deployments/reserved-environment-variables) containing deployment metadata, allowing us to read these environment variables to discern between deployments.
 We can access the `DAGSTER_CLOUD_IS_BRANCH_DEPLOYMENT` environment variable to determine the currently executing environment. */}
 Dagster automatically sets certain [environment variables](/todo) containing deployment metadata, allowing us to read these environment variables to discern between deployments.
 We can access the `DAGSTER_CLOUD_IS_BRANCH_DEPLOYMENT` environment variable to determine the currently executing environment.

-Because we want to configure our assets to write to Snowflake using a different set of credentials and database in each environment, we’ll configure a separate I/O manager for each environment:
+Because we want to configure our assets to write to Snowflake using a different set of credentials and database in each environment, we'll configure a separate I/O manager for each environment:

 ```python file=/guides/dagster/development_to_production/branch_deployments/repository_v1.py startafter=start_repository endbefore=end_repository
 # definitions.py